Forking in Short and Tame Abstract Elementary Classes: Preliminaries

 \begin{lemma}[\cite{sh576}.0.26.1] Let $\lambda > LS(K)$ and $M \in K$ and suppose that $K$ has the amalgamation property.
 Then $M$ is $\lambda$-Galois saturated iff $M$ is $\lambda$-model homogeneous. \end{lemma}

 We conclude the preliminaries by recalling two locality properties that are key for this paper: tameness and type shortness.
-Tameness was first isolated by Grossberg and VanDieren \cite{tamenessone}, although a weaker version had been used by Shelah \cite{sh394} in the midst of a proof.
+Tameness was first isolated by Grossberg and VanDieren \cite[Definition 3.2]{tamenessone}, although a weaker version had been used by Shelah \cite{sh394} in the midst of a proof.
 Later, Grossberg and VanDieren \cite{tamenesstwo} \cite{tamenessthree} showed that a strong form of Shelah's Categoricity Conjecture holds for tame AECs.
+Type shortness was defined by the first author in \cite[Definition 3.3]{tamelc} as a dual property for tameness.
+There, type shortness and tameness were derived from large cardinal hypotheses. \\ Recall that $P_\kappa I = \{ I_0 \subset I: |I_0| < \kappa\}$ and $P^*_\kappa M = \{ M^- \prec M : \|M^-\| < \kappa \}$.